 So… anyone else struggling a bit with productivity during these pandemic times?
 In this episode I talk about some of my own struggles with productivity during the pandemic, as well as some of what people share in threads on Twitter – https://twitter….

-The post Introducing our Open Standards Everywhere project – securing web servers in 2020! appeared first on Internet Society.
+The post Listen to the Hedge Podcast 39 to Learn about the Open Standards Everywhere Project appeared first on Internet Society.

 Eight years ago, on June 6, 2012, thousands of companies and organizations came together as part of World IPv6 Launch to permanently enable IPv6 for their websites and networks.
 Today, we can see the success!
 If you visit the World IPv6 Launch measurements site, you can see some amazing numbers: Reliance Jio’s network in India […]

 The post On this 8th World IPv6 Launchiversary, Help Us Get More Websites Available Over IPv6 appeared first on Internet Society.

 Today is a special anniversary for me.
 It was 10 years ago, on May 30, 2010, that I made a decision to get serious about my health.
 I was about 60+ pounds over what a target weight should be for someone my age.
 I got winded just walking a few blocks.
 I needed to change!
 My wife and I both decided we were going to start getting in shape by just going walking.
 It was SO helpful to have her as a partner in doing this.
 We started walking in a beautiful, large cemetery in Keene, New Hampshire.
 Over the…